 A Brief Overview of Our Three Phase Process:

-Our experienced electricians and technicians complete an assessment of your facility and collect data on the electrical system.
+Our field service engineers complete an assessment of your facility and collect data on the electrical system.
 We use the data to develop detailed single-line drawings for the engineering analysis.

 We analyze the data collected to evaluate the electrical system, complete an arc flash risk assessment using IEEE 1584 and NFPA 70E.
 Our licensed professional engineers complete the electrical system coordination and mitigation studies.
 All warning labels are created at this time.
 Computer generated drawings are prepared using SKM software.

-Our technicians return to your facility to install all warning labels.
-We will then deliver to you the following reports explained by our experts to your key safety persons: Short Circuit Analysis, Protective Device Coordination Review, Interrupting Rating Analysis, Arc Flash Hazard Analysis, Warning Labels – Compliant to ANSI Z535.4-1998, Single-line schematics in both 11″ x 17″ and 24″ x 36″ Architect D sized drawings.
+Our field service engineers return to your facility to install all warning labels.
+We will then deliver to you the following reports explained by our experts to your key safety persons: Short Circuit Analysis, Protective Device Coordination Review, Interrupting Rating Analysis, Arc Flash Hazard Analysis, Warning Labels – Compliant to ANSI Z535.4-1998, Single-line schematics in both 11″ x 17″ and Architect E sized drawings.